About Us

 Our mission is to champion the delivery and growth of high quality research in Primary Care.

 The National Institute for Health Research (NIHR) is funded by the Department of Health and Social Care to improve the health and wealth of the nation through research.
-The NIHR plays a key role in the Government’s strategy for economic growth, attracting investment from the life-sciences industry through its world-class infrastructure for health research.
-Together, the NIHR, people, programmes, centres of excellence and systems represent the most integrated health research system in the world.
-The NIHR is the research arm of the NHS.
+The NIHRin is the research arm of the NHS and plays a key role in the Government’s strategy for economic growth, attracting investment from the life-sciences industry through its world-class infrastructure for health research.
+Together, the NIHR, people, programmes, centres of excellence, and systems represent the most integrated health research system in the world.

 Research is the way new knowledge is found.
 Clinical research (also called clinical trials or studies) is a type of research that is designed to test new treatments or ways of delivering care.